nebulastream/nebulastream/docs/dependency.md

 options for how NebulaStream detects the dependencies.
-The developer passes a vcpkg toolchain file directly via `-DCMAKE_TOOLCHAIN_FILE=/path/to/vcpkg/scripts/buildsystems/vcpkg.cmake` The developer configures the CMake build in the developer container with the VCPKG_ROOT environment variable prepared.
+The developer passes a vcpkg toolchain file directly via `-DCMAKE_TOOLCHAIN_FILE=/path/to/vcpkg/scripts/buildsystems/vcpkg.cmake` The developer configures the CMake build in the developer container with the NES_PREBUILT_VCPKG_ROOT environment variable prepared.
 If the developer does not specify a toolchain file and no environment is set, the build system will clone a new vcpkg-repository into the current working directory and set the toolchain file automatically.